uc-cdis/compose-services/README.md

 > DATA_UPLOAD_BUCKET: 'bucket1'
 ```

-> 🟢 Note: Except for Google Storage buckets, any upload buckets, including local machine storage, are currently not supported unless they are S3 compliant.
+> 🟢 Note: Except for Google Storage buckets, any upload buckets, including local machine storage, are currently not supported out of the box unless they are S3 compliant.

 ### Uploaded data file in "Generating..." status
 It is important to note that Gen3 Compose-Services use AWS Simple Notification System (SNS) to get notifications when objects are uploaded to a bucket.
 These notifications are then stored in an AWS Simple Queue System (SQS).
 The Gen3 [job dispatcher service](https://github.com/uc-cdis/ssjdispatcher) watches the SQS and spins up an [indexing job](https://github.com/uc-cdis/indexs3client) to update indexd with the file information (size, hash).
 During this process, the UI shows the file status as "Generating..." until indexd is updated.